apcaplan/Weather-journal/README.md

 - Express.js

 ## Setup and Installation - Instructions for Developers:
 To use this app locally, clone this repo.
-Then install the following dependencies (all preceded by `npm install` terminal command):
+Then install dependencies with `npm install` terminal command.

-  - Express
-  - body-parser
-  - cors
-  - dotenv
-  - node-fetch
+To start the server and open the page in your local browser, use the terminal command `npm run start`.

 **NB in order to run this app, you will need an OpenWeatherMap API key.
 You can get one easily by signing up at openweathermap.org - it's completely free.